 I had Carxofes Fetes al Forn al estil Tic-Tac (artichokes cooked in the oven, Tic-Tac style) – which looked stunning and tasted delicious in a Miso jus.
 It was so good that when I’d finished the artichokes, I tipped the bowl up to drink the broth!

-We both ordered the same main course, which came in a large cassola (pan) – Arròs a la Cassola de Peix (casserole of fish rice), this is somewhat like a paella, but the rice is in a soupy or stick sauce and it’s cooked in the oven.
+We both ordered the same main course, which came in a large cassola (pan) – Arròs a la Cassola de Peix (casserole of fish rice), this is somewhat like a paella, but the rice is in a soupy or sticky sauce and it’s cooked in the oven.
 You will find similar called arroz meloso which I believe is named after the consistency of honey (miel).
 This was excellent!

 For pudding I had crema catalana (I had to have this on my first day, as it’s one of my favourites).
 The Tic-Tac version is first class and tastes a little fruity (of oranges and cinnamon).